Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 ### Get a permanent link to code

 When viewing a file, you usually see the version at the tip of the selected branch.
 The version of a file at the tip may change with new commits.
 Therefore, if you copy a link--which includes the branch name, not the commit SHA--from this view, your links can become stale.
-You can now easily switch the Files view to update the URL to refer to the commit rather than the branch.
-If you click "y", your view will switch to the tip commit of the current branch.
+You can now easily switch the **Files** view to update the URL to refer to the commit rather than the branch.
+If you click “y”, your view will switch to the tip commit of the current branch.
 You can then copy permanent links.

 ## Build